QuantumFusion-network/spec/.github/ISSUE_TEMPLATE/experiment.md

 [Improvements for future hypotheses]

 ## Impact on Parent Case

 [How these results affect the parent case and its acceptance criteria]

 **Case Progression:**

 [How this moves the case forward]
-[What case assumptions were validated/invalidated]
+[What case assumptions were validated / invalidated]

 ## Next Steps